-Understanding Protect From Freeze
+Understanding Protect From Freeze Freight & Temperature-Controlled Shipping

 Fortunately, Worldwide Express and our carefully curated collection of less-than-truckload (LTL) freight carriers have got you covered.
 During the cold months, many of our carrier partners offer a very special service catered to your temperature-sensitive shipments: Protect from Freeze.
 Here's a look at what to expect from this specialized option:

 - Protection.
 It's in the name of the service, so it had better be included, right?
 When you select Protect from Freeze service, your temperature-sensitive items will be given an appropriate level of protection, depending on your shipment's content, transit lane temperatures, etc. Examples of this protection include refrigerated "reefer" trucks, heated cargo areas, thermal blankets, and warm storage for shipments that arrive earlier than anticipated.
 You can rest easy knowing that we have all the means to maintain an appropriate temperature inside a truck trailer for its entire journey.

 - Temperature monitoring.
 This includes being careful with your shipment's temperature, of course, but also refers to the carrier monitoring the outside temperature and adjusting your item's protection accordingly to keep it above 32 degrees.